KeyanSong/431-2018/README.md

     - Section 2 uses most of the same materials, but will again be taught by Professor Ming Li, as it was last year.
 We expect Section 2 to have 25-30 students.
 The cap is, again, 48 students.
     - Each course leads into our Spring course (432) where the two sections are combined.
 Dr. Love teaches 432, and so students who plan to continue with 432 are generally encouraged to take 431 with him, as well, to facilitate the transition.
     - If you prefer (perhaps because of a scheduling conflict) to take Section 2 of 431, that should not be a problem.
 Only Section 1 is likely to run into space problems.
 - All students in degree programs headed by the Department of Population and Quantitative Health Sciences will be admitted into Section 1, and should expect to take both 431, and its sequel, 432.
-Many students from other Departments will also be admitted into Section 1, but this will begin to happen in July.
+Many students from other Departments will also be admitted into Section 1, but this will begin to happen in mid-July.
 - 431 involves statistical programming using the free, open-source [statistical software R](https://cran.case.edu/), as well as the free desktop version of [R Studio](https://www.rstudio.com/products/rstudio/download/#download).
 We write R code [using R Markdown](https://rmarkdown.rstudio.com/index.html) in the class.
     - We will provide substantial information in July to people who are interested in the course about R, and about how to get started with it, if you haven't used it before.
 - An enormous amount of additional information about 431 will be posted, on this site, as the Fall semester approaches.
 We encourage you to visit this page later this year for more information.